Skip to content

 The end of your tenancy period

-At the end of your fixed-term tenancy, you’ll usually be offered another tenancy – unless your circumstances have changed significantly.
+At the end of your fixed-term tenancy, you’ll usually be offered another tenancy, unless your circumstances have changed significantly.
 This will be decided at least six months before your agreement is due to end.

 When agreeing a new tenancy, we’ll make sure your home is still suitable for you and your family.
 For example, you may have more children, or your children may have grown up and left home.
-If your home has become overcrowded, we may suggest you apply to transfer to a bigger property – though this won’t stop us offering you a further tenancy for your current home.
+We’ll also look at changes to your income and whether you have specific needs, such as home aids and adaptations.

-If there have been problems with your tenancy (such as rent arrears, or antisocial behaviour), you may be issued with a notice ending your tenancy.
+If there have been problems with your tenancy (such as rent arrears or antisocial behaviour), you may be issued with a notice ending your tenancy.
 If you disagree with this decision, you have the right to appeal.

 Decants: moving in to temporary accommodation